Theemiss/Theemiss/README.md

 [![GitHub Theemiss](https://img.shields.io/github/followers/Theemiss?label=follow&style=social)](https://github.com/Theemiss)

 - 🔭 I’m Software Engineer Student at @Holberton School
-- 🌱 I’m currently learning SQL and Devops
+- 🌱 I’m currently learning Ruby and C++
 - 👯 I’m looking to collaborate on any project.
 - 💬 Ask me about any thing, be sure I'll be genrous
 - 📫 How to reach me: <midinfotn401@gmail.com>